nightingaleproject/Reference-Client/README.md

 ## NVSS Development Setup
 1. Set up the database docker containers
-    a.
-Run `docker-compose up --build` to initialize the client db (postgres)
+    1. Run `docker-compose up --build` to initialize the client db (postgres)
-    b.
-From the reference-client-api/nvssclient directory, run `dotnet ef database update` to intialize the client's db
+    2. From the reference-client-api/nvssclient directory, run `dotnet ef database update` to intialize the client's db
 2. Configure the client implementation to connect to the development NVSS API Server
     1. Create an `appsettings.json` file from the `appsettings.json.sample` file
     2. In `appsettings.json` set `"LocalTesting" : false`